bjatkin/minesweeper/README.md

 # TODO
 ## features
   - [ ] refactor/ clean up the code so it's easier to work with
-  - [ ] make levels with the count down timer possible
   - [ ] make transitions from game to world map a little less jerky (maybe a wipe?, or level itesm drow into the scean?)
   - [ ] add a full screen mode (look into the layout options that ebiten provides)
   - [ ] add a save game functionality
   - [ ] add some load game functionality
   - [ ] Add a continue button to the pause menu (the play pause buttons in the corner are too small)
-  - [ ] test non-square board layouts (start with the heart)
-  - [x] create a converter from png images to board layouts
   - [ ] make power up's unlockable
-  - [x] make it so you can bring less than 3 powerups into battle
   - [ ] limit the number of a specific power up that you can bring into a map
   - [ ] lock powerups on the menu unlock screen if they haven't been unlocked yet
   - [ ] hide powerups on the menu screen if they haven't been unlocked yet
+  - [x] test non-square board layouts (start with the heart)
+  - [x] create a converter from png images to board layouts
+  - [x] make levels with the count down timer possible
+  - [x] make it so you can bring less than 3 powerups into battle

 ## graphics:
   - [ ] mock a save game ui/ flow